carpentries/maintainer-onboarding/episodes/03-technical.md

 rendering properly.

-For more complex changes (or changes to multiple files), the safer option is to make changes locally, render the full webpage, and then push those changes back up to GitHub.
+For more complex changes (or changes to multiple files), the safer option is to make the changes locally, render the full webpage, and then push those changes back up to GitHub.
 This requires Jekyll to be installed and for you to have a local clone of the repository you are modifying.